AxthonyV/manga-manhwa-auto-reader/README.md

 # 📖 Manga & Manhwa Auto Reader

-**Smart browser extension for automatic, adaptive reading of manhwa or manga.**
+**A modern, smart browser extension for automatic, adaptive reading of manhwa and manga.**

 > **Works on Chrome, Brave, Edge, Opera, Vivaldi, and any Chromium-based browser.**